Do you want a job where you are making a difference to people's lives by providing an important service?

 These job sectors might be good places to start (there are other job sectors too) if you want to provide a service in your working life, click through to the job profiles to find out the details.

-What can help you build relevant skills to get into one of these careers that provide a service?
+What can you do to build the skills and experience needed to get into one of these careers?

-Duke of Edinburgh Award.
-It is well recognised and provides lots of useful evidence for demonstrating team work, organisation and planning and also taking part in volunteering in the community.
+This is a well recognised award and provides lots of useful evidence for demonstrating communication skills, teamwork, organisation and planning and also taking part in volunteering in the community.

-If you want to do a job working with the public and people, build up your experience by volunteering for a charity or for an organisation such as in a nursery or care home - this will build up your confidence in working with people of different ages and backgrounds e.g. taking part in games and activities with older people.
+If you want to do a job working with the public and people, build up your experience by volunteering for a charity or for an organisation such as a nursery or care home - this will build up your confidence in working with people of different ages and backgrounds.

 Where possible, it is useful to get relevant work experience in Year 10 and Year 12.
 For some careers such as the army, police and medicine you will need to start researching this about 12 months ahead, as it is likely to be competitive and require a specific application process.